Mann, et al. v. ODRC

 Prison officials violate the Eighth Amendment’s prohibition on cruel and unusual punishment by being deliberately indifferent to a prisoner’s serious medical needs.
 The defendants here have conceded that Hepatitis C is a serious medical need, so on appeal we will argue that a blanket medical policy of denying DAA treatment until a 1.5 APRI value is indicated, without an individualized determination, constitutes deliberate indifference.

 Plaintiffs brought this case pro se in U.S. District Court, Southern District of Ohio, Case number 2:18-cv-01565, Judge George C. Smith presiding.
 They filed their complaint on December 11, 2018.
 On February 20, 2019, the State of Ohio filed a Motion to Dismiss for Failure to State a Claim.
 ODRC and three individual defendants filed a Motion to Dismiss on March 3.
 A remaining individual defendant, Mona Parks, the Chief Medical Officer for ODRC, filed her Motion to Dismiss on June 17, 2019.
-Briefing on the Motions to Dismiss culminated on July 24 with Judge Smith’s Order granting the dismissal.
+Briefing on the Motions to Dismiss culminated on July 24, 2019, and although the magistrate recommended that the motions to dismiss be denied, Judge Smith entered an order granting the dismissal.